-According to Pew Research, 81% of Americans now own a smartphone, and many employers are implementing BYOD (Bring Your Own Device) policies, which allow workers to use their own devices to connect to the company intranet.
+According to Pew Research, 81 percent of Americans now own a smartphone.
+Many employers are implementing BYOD (Bring Your Own Device) policies, which allow workers to use their own devices to connect to the company intranet.
 This strategy allows the organization to leverage the productivity benefits of smartphones without the expense of buying and maintaining devices for their employees.

 But is a BYOD policy a good idea for healthcare providers?
 Or, do smartphones jeopardize your HIPAA compliance and expose your systems and your company to greater risks?